 Watch The Video!

 I can't say it strongly enough: for every model there is a detailed step-by-step video that shows how to put it together, and you should watch that video!
-You don't have to watch it first, just lay out the parts, then start the video and pause it every time you need to do the next step.
+You don't have to watch it first, just lay out the parts, peel off the protective film from all the acrylic parts (see below), then start the video and pause it every time you need to do the next step.
 If you're super-efficient, you might even be able to put the model to together in real time as you're watching the video.

 Can you do it without watching the video?
 Maybe, but it will take twice as long be very frustrating.
 For example, Chris tried to put together the Pin-Tumbler Lock model without watching the video, and lost a spring when it went flying across the room.
 The video shows how do it in a way where that won't happen.
 Sally put together the Two-Eccentrics Steam Engine without watching the video, and now her refrigerator is making a funny noise.
 Don't take a chance, watch the video!

 1) Acrylic is very beautiful, but it's also brittle.
 If you stress it too much, it will break, not bend.
 Be careful with smaller parts, especially ones that have narrow necks at connecting points.
 These are not rough-service toys for toddlers.

 2) Sometimes small bits, like the centers of holes or material around small, complicated parts, will not separate completely.
 The extra material should easily pop out with gentle finger pressure, and can be discarded.